ROHRMANN

 NOTE:

-Main considerations for choosing a VSPL are:
+Main considerations for choosing a Verbal Scale Point Label (VSPL) are:

 (1) appropriate position on the dimension to be measured;